lryz0612/LianRenZong.github.io/_pages/about.md

 * September 3, 2019.
 I enrolled McGill University as a master (thesis) student in the Department of Civil Engineering and Applied Mechanics

-* August 3, 2019, two papers, *A Pseudo-3D Convolutional Neural Network based Framework for Short-term Mixed Passenger Flow Prediction in Large-scale Public Transit* and *A spatial-temporal Deep Learning Framework for Network-wide Bus Passenger Flow prediction* were submitted to Transportation Research Board 2020

 * December 12, 2018.
 My work in NUS, *From compound word to metropolitan station: Semantic similarity analysis using smart card data*, was submitted to *Transportation Research Part C: Emerging Technologies*.

-* November 9, 2018.
-A paper was submitted to *Transportation Research Part E: Logistics and Transportation Review*.

 * October 13, 2018.
 I will report in [*WCTR Society’s SIG G2 Mid-Term Workshop*](http://e242.zserv.tuwien.ac.at/fileadmin/mediapool-verkehrsplanung/Diverse/Links/CfP_WCTR_SIG2_mid-term_event_final_v1.pdf) in Beijing.